kvnloughead/blog/src/posts/footnotes.md

 1. Well, I guess it only allows 10 footnotes.
 That's plenty!
 2. I'm sure it isn't very robust.
 I haven't broken it yet, but I will!
+3. When clicking the backlink to return to the head, the link is at the top of the page, and hence obscured by my navbar.
+I tried to resolve it with pure CSS like this, per a Stack Overflow thread:

+    ```css
+    .footnotes {
+      padding-top: 60px;
+      margin-top: -60px;
+    }
+    ```

+    This seems to work at first, but you wind up with a `60px` vertical column of invisible blocking padding that prevents interactions underneath it, which is especially problematic at the foot of the footnotes, but potentially a problem everywhere.

 [^1] It was non-trivial to figure out how to escape the nunjucks inside the `<article>` tags.
 The trick was to wrap it in a `{{ "{% raw %}...{% endraw %}" | escape }}` block.[^2]